-As chief curator of the Musée de la Mode et du Textile, located in the Palais du Louvre in Paris, Pamela Golbin is the custodian of one of the most significant and extensive collections of fashion and textiles in the world.
+As chief curator of fashion and textiles the Musée des Arts Décoratifs, Pamela Golbin was the custodian of one of the most significant and extensive collections of fashion and textiles in the world.
 Golbin has personally staged important exhibitions on the work of iconic fashion designers such as Madeleine Vionnet, Hussein Chalayan , Valentino, Dries Van Noten and Marc Jacobs , many of which attracted several hundreds of thousands of visitors.

 “There is no formula for mounting an exhibition,” the curator told BoF.
 “Every project is a fresh start and I have to approach it with an open mind, free of any preconceived ideas I may have on the designer or theme.
 But it’s always a collaborative process.
 Most people don’t realise how many people work for how many hours to put on an exhibition, it is actually a very long, thought-out and considered process.”